neustar/oic-provisioning-tool/README.md

 Both programs are "alpha", which means they should be expected to undergo changes, and not coded against as a premise for other programs.
 It is unfinished.

+Platform support is contingent on upstream libraries.
+But both programs were meant to be built and run on linux.

 ----------------------

 #### What is in this repository: